 The findings and any sanction(s) from the board will be decided upon in an executive session of the board following a hearing.
-A majority agreement of board members present for a hearing is required in the board's determination of findings and sanctions based on a preponderance of the evidence [271].
+A majority agreement of board members present for a hearing is required in the board's determination of findings and sanctions based on a preponderance of the evidence [252].
 The findings and sanction(s), if applicable, are to be communicated in writing by the office of student rights and responsibilities on behalf of the board members to the respondent within five (5) business days after the conclusion of the hearing.
 In rare circumstances, as deemed appropriate by the CRB advisor, the hearing board may make a request to the CRB advisor and the dean of students office for additional time to finalize their decision.

-Complainant Rights & Responsibilities
+Reporting Party Rights & Responsibilities

-Responsibilities of the Complainant
+Responsibilities of the Reporting Party

-A complainant is not required to attend a hearing, however the board may dismiss a case if they feel there is insufficient information to determine an outcome without the complainant appearing.
-The complainant must be truthful.
-The complainant is subject to referral to the Formal Conduct Process [9] if they knowingly lie to the board.
+The reporting party is not required to attend a hearing, however the board may dismiss a case if they feel there is insufficient information to determine an outcome without the reporting party appearing.
+The reporting party must be truthful.
+The reporting party is subject to referral to the Formal Conduct Process [9] if they knowingly lie to the board.